ylabo0717/lightgbm-app/README.md

 # Overview

-This is a simple web application that uses the LightGBM model.
+This is a simple web application with Streamlit that uses the LightGBM model.

 ![](./images/lightgbm-app.png)